facebook/FBRetainCycleDetector/README.md

 NSSet *retainCycles = [detector findRetainCycles];
 ```

-Every filter is a block that having two `FBObjectiveCGraphElement` objects can say, if their relation is valid.
+Every filter is a block that having two `FBObjectiveCGraphElement` objects can say if their relationship is valid.

 Check [FBStandardGraphEdgeFilters](FBRetainCycleDetector/Filtering/FBStandardGraphEdgeFilters.h) to learn more about how to use filters.